nicolassigalgl/ubigeos/README.md

 ### Frameworks/Libraries that i used: nodeJS, express, jquery, webpack, sass.

-- plain file ubigeos.txt is located inside mock folder, this file is consumed on demand by an API that is on server.js
+- Plain file ubigeos.txt is located inside mock folder, this file is consumed on demand by an API that is on server.js
 - GET /api/ubigeos is called by the ubigeos services (/src/services/ubigeos).
 - Styles are written in sass and built using node-sass
 - Bundles and minification are made with webpack.

-instructions to run this project
+### Instructions to run this project
-### Run:
+Run:
 ```sh
 $ npm install
 $ npm start
 ```
-then open http://localhost:3000/ to launch the Application.
+Open http://localhost:3000/ to launch the Application.